typescene/typescene/README.md

 The online docs include an [overview](https://typescene.dev/docs/introduction/overview) as well as other guides, and [reference documentation](https://typescene.dev/docs/).

+## TODO

+A few very important tasks are currently still pending:

+* Tests, lots of 'em.
+The core package now comes with a test harness but only very few tests.
+These need to be added in some kind of structural way.
+Perhaps this can be organized using a Github project, opinions welcome on Twitter please.
+* More tests for the `@typescene/webapp` package.
+These probably need an automated browser-based test framework.
+Opinions welcome on Twitter please.
+* More examples for the reference documentation.
+These need to be added to the `typescene.github.io` repo on GitHub.
+* More sample projects, along with articles on how they work.
+Before publishing these we're happy to review your own samples, please DM on Twitter.
+* More prebuilt components (calendars, combo buttons, etc).
+See `typescene-treegrid` on GitHub for a full featured example.

 ## Questions and Issues

 Have a question about Typescene?
 Get in touch with us on [Twitter](https://twitter.com/typescene) or post a question on [Stack Overflow](https://stackoverflow.com/).